Keep reading to know...

 Baby oil can be used as a moisturizer, especially on dry skin patches that need healing.
 The application is pretty much similar to babies; do it just out of the shower when your skin is still moist.
 This way, the oil sinks deep into the skin while the pores are still open.

-While baby oil is perfectly safe to be used as a non-toxic alternative to other creams, it is not advisable to use it on the face.
+When exploring baby oil uses for skin, it's important to know that while baby oil is perfectly safe to be used as a non-toxic alternative to other creams, it is not advisable to use it on the face.
 Baby oil tends to clog pores and cause acne if used on the face.
 You should stick to using it as a body oil, just make sure it is a product with no fragrance as that can cause issues on sensitive skin.

 2. Makeup remover